Martin Creed: Projects

 Creed won the 2001 Turner Prize for two exhibitions, Martin Creed Works and Art Now: Martin Creed shown across England during the preceding year.
 His submission for the Turner Prize show at the Tate Gallery was Work No. 227: The lights going on and off.
 The work was an empty room in which the lights switched on and off at 5-second intervals.
-As so often with the Turner Prize, this created a great deal of press attention, most of it questioning whether something as minimalist as this could be considered art at all.
+This created a great deal of press attention, most of it questioning whether something as minimalist as this could be considered art at all.
 Nevertheless, the jury praised this work, saying they "admired the audacity in presenting a single work in the exhibition and noted its strength, rigour, wit and sensitivity to the site".
-His work has often excited controversy: a visitor threw eggs at the walls of Creed's empty room as a protest against the prize, declaring that Creed's presentations were not real art and that "painting is in danger of becoming an extinct skill in this country".
-In recent years Creed has been exhibiting paintings in nearly every exhibition he has done.

 Work No. 1197: All the bells in the country rung as quickly and as loudly as possible for three minutes was commissioned to herald the start of the 2012 Summer Olympics.

 In 2009, he wrote and choreographed Work No. 1020: Ballet, a live performance of Creed's music, ballet, words and film, originally produced by Sadler's Wells, London and performed in the Lilian Baylis Studio.
 In 2010, Work No. 1020: Ballet was performed at the Traverse Theatre, Edinburgh as part of the Edinburgh Festival Fringe and at The Kitchen, New York, in December 2013.
 Work No. 1020 was also performed in 2014 at the Queen Elizabeth Hall in connection with Creed's retrospective at the Hayward Gallery, London.
-He designed an artpiece for Victoria Beckham's store on Dover Street in Mayfair, London in 2015.
+He designed a work for Victoria Beckham's store on Dover Street in Mayfair, London in 2015.

+Painting

+His work has often excited controversy: a visitor threw eggs at the walls of Creed's empty room as a protest against the prize, declaring that Creed's presentations were not real art and that "painting is in danger of becoming an extinct skill in this country".
+In recent years Creed has been exhibiting paintings in nearly every exhibition he has done (for example, Work No. 1768).

+Public Works

-Many of his works are on free public view, like the Scotsman Steps in Edinburgh, DON'T WORRY at St Peter's Church, Cologne, The singing lifts at The Royal Festival Hall, London, and also at the Centro Botin in Santander, and the huge spinning sign MOTHERS on a roof in Fort Worth, Texas.
+Many of his public works may be freely viewed, such as The Scotsman Steps in Edinburgh, DON'T WORRY at St Peter's Church, Cologne, the singing lifts at The Royal Festival Hall, London and at the Centro Botin in Santander, and the huge spinning "MOTHERS" sign on a roof in Fort Worth, Texas.

-Many works too are in Museum collections worldwide, from the floor work at Colleccion Jumex in Mexico City (permanently installed) to The lights going on and off at the Museum of Modern Art New York.
+Creed's works are found in museum collections worldwide, including at the Colleccion Jumex in Mexico City, and The Lights Going On and Off at the Museum of Modern Art in New York.

-Creed continues to exhibit work internationally and regularly gives talks and plays live with his band.
+Work No. 1000 consists of 1,000 hand prints made with broccoli, and exemplifies Creed's comical, child-like approach to art.
+He also frequently gives talks, and performs live with his band.